 Describe the method that will be used to periodically evaluate the effectiveness of the plan in meeting the objectives established in Section 1.
 The description must include the State's evaluation of satisfaction by individuals with significant disabilities who have participated in the program.
-34 CFR 364.38

-On a quarterly basis, the CILs report on SPIL goal progress through a reporting document submitted to the DSU.
-The DSU shares this information with the SILC.
-SPIL overview meetings are held quarterly to discuss progress and reporting.
-Results will be reported to the SILC by the DSU and CILs on an annual basis through the 704 Report.
+34 CFR 364.38 submitted to the DSE.
+The DSE shares this information with the SILC.
+SPIL Compliance Committee meetings are held quarterly to discuss progress and reporting.
+Results will be reported to the SILC by the DSE and CILs on an annual basis through the 704 Report.